-- a job guarantee scheme that includes a flexible training element and the option for starting an apprenticeship - a new right to retrain for everybody, backed up by funding and personal lifelong learning accounts, bringing forward the £600m promised investment in a national skills fund, and accelerating the work of the national retraining partnership, to ensure there is a gateway to new skills for everyone - an "education and training guarantee" for all school leavers and other young people aged 25 and under who wish to take this up; this guarantee would include an apprenticeship, a place at college or university, and other education and training options - the apprenticeship levy should be flexed to support this where appropriate - a fully funded entitlement for all adults to achieve a Level 3 qualification level - increased financial support for adult further education and higher education students through maintenance grants and bursaries - investment in the further education estate and workforce - a new right to paid time off for education and training for workers - a new entitlement to a mid-life skills or career review, and the development of an allage careers guidance service in England.
+- a job guarantee scheme that includes a flexible training element and the option for starting an apprenticeship - a new right to retrain for everybody, backed up by funding and personal lifelong learning accounts, bringing forward the £600m promised investment in a national skills fund, and accelerating the work of the national retraining partnership, to ensure there is a gateway to new skills for everyone - an "education and training guarantee" for all school leavers and other young people aged 25 and under who wish to take this up - this guarantee would include an apprenticeship, a place at college or university, and other education and training options and the apprenticeship levy should be flexed to support this where appropriate - a fully funded entitlement for all adults to achieve a Level 3 qualification level - increased financial support for adult Further Education and Higher Education students through maintenance grants and bursaries - investment in the further education estate and workforce - a new right to paid time off for education and training for workers

+• a new entitlement to a mid-life skills or career review, and the development of an allage careers guidance service in England.

-Regional and local responsibility for skills provision means that LEPs in the East Midlands have an opportunity to drive change in skills provision in the region.
+Regional and local responsibility for skills provision means that in particular the North of Tyne and the Tees Valley Combined Authorities have an opportunity to drive change in skills provision in the north of the region where the majority of private sector job creation occurs.
 They should: